-Investing in a dehumidifier if you live in an area with high humidity is among the best decisions you can make for your home.
+Investing in a dehumidifier if you live in an area with high humidity is among the best decisions you can make for the health of your home.

 If you’re interested in dehumidifying your home without using a dehumidifier, read our article, “Lower Humidity in 14 Ways (With No Dehumidifier Required)” for some advice around that topic.

 Whole-house dehumidifiers are, as the name suggests, designed to dehumidify your entire home.
-They connect to the HVAC system through the ducts.
+They connect to the HVAC system with the ductwork.

 These devices are larger and more powerful than portable dehumidifiers and can cover up to 4,400 square feet (408.8 square meters).
-The extensive coverage area makes these dehumidifiers your go-to option if you want to control the humidity in your entire house.
+Because they are connected to your ductwork, they can reach all areas of your home, while portable systems only service a single area.

 Although these units are expensive, they generally come with warranties as follows:

 - 5-year warranty: Units bought from heating and cooling professionals.